visual-framework/vf-core/components/vf-card/README.md

 ## About

-The `vf-card` component is an element that is used to provide a summary of content on a single subject which can link to a larger resource or page.
+Use the `vf-card` component to feature categories of content.

 ## Usage